deleeuw/smacof/README.md

 That makes 56 programs.
 They share some code, which will eventually all be in the common directory, and they share a common include file smacof.h.
-For now all smacofXXX.c file have a main() as a driver for the basoc subroutines, applied to an example.
+For now all smacofXXX.c files have a main() as a driver for the basic subroutines, which are applied to an example.

 The code accompanies the book "Least Squares Euclidean Multidimensional Scaling".